 In the past, we have utilitized CDBG funding for a small business loan program.
-We hope to restart this program to help local businesses get off the ground.
+We hope to restart this program to help local businesses get off the ground, especially in our downtown business district.
+We will also look to support and direct residents to local job training programs.